 1. Does your medical school partner with community organizations to promote planetary and environmental health?
 3 Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health.
 2 Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health.
 1 The institution partners with community organizations, but the medical school is not part of that partnership.
 0 No, there is no such meaningful community partnership.
-Score explanation: There are no partnerships.
+Score explanation: VCU Office of Sustainability partners with numerous community organizations for planetary health projects relating to gardening, forestry, recycling, and transportation.
+At this time, the medical school is not involved in these partnerships.